Vizzuality/devismos/_docs/strategy-2021/roles/visibility-solutions.md

 ## Decision making

 - In collaboration with the capacity owner improve the proposals allocation workflow and directly allocate people required if needed

+---

+## Scoped Definition of role (May - Aug included)

+### Visibility

+- “All FA Roles description and responsible document” to be included on the playbook
+- Help with the creation of blog posts: Motivate, help to organize and review (with Camelia maybe), and promote the posts.

+### Solutions

+#### Assess skills:

+  - Create survey v2: Review skills and rating system
+  - Launch Frontend Skills app V2.
+New features:

+    - Improved visualization based on the science iteration
+    - Developers page and tags for developers interest and expertise

+#### Explain:

+- Have a conversation with BD about their needs and how to work with them.
+Think about how the Frontend workflow document could help them and Improve proposal assign decisions.

+#### Assign:

+- Improve communication of medium and long-term capacity estimations.
+Start long term capacity line chart
+- Continue and improve Communication with capacity